olup/kobowriter/README.md

 ## How to install

+You can build the software, put it on a KOBO with XCSoar software, and launch it any way you see fit.

-You can build the software, or we provide pre compiled binaries.
-You can also use our XCSoar modified installer that will get you the XCSoar program, kernel, and Kobowriter in just one step.
+Or you can use our modified XCSoar installer that will get you the XCSoar program, kernel, and Kobowriter in just one step :

+- Download the `KoboRoot.tar.gz` from the release page
+- Connect your kobo and place the archive in the .kobo (hidden) directory
+- eject safely, unplug, and let the kobo update

+Form now on your kobo will start up on XCSoar launcher.
+Form there you can start the stock kobo software, turn on usb-otg or start the KoboWriter.

+> Note that when USB-OTG is enable, you won't be able to start the stock Kobo software.
+But you need to have it on in order to use the KoboWriter software.
+Changing USB-OTG setting require a restart.

+- When you start the KOBO, if not activated yet, from the XCSoar laucher tap on `system` and the `enable USB-OTG` and then restart the device.

+If like me you use the KOBO only for KoboWriter, then your device should always boot in this state.
+In this case, only this last step is required :

+- From XCSoar launcher tap `tools` and then `KoboWriter`.

+Plugin you powered usb kayboard and you should be good to go ;-)